altocodenl/cell/readme.md

 Execution is not a single happening.
 It is, rather, a route (event listener).
 When its input data and code change, it is automatically re-executed.

-Every action happens as the result of routes responding to incoming events.
-Cells is autopoietic.
+Every action happens as the result of routes responding to incoming events. cell is autopoietic.

 The route space is the set of code that can be potentially be executed when there is an incoming event.

 Routes can generate events themselves.

-The shell for interacting with cells is simply some code that performs requests to certain routes.
+The shell for interacting with cell is simply some code that performs requests to certain routes.

 Action is carried out in a sequential, deterministic, reproducible single thread.

-Core programs are the ones given by cells, which you cannot change.
+Core programs are the ones given by cell, which you cannot change.
 They are the building blocks.

 Two types of storage: data (small, fast) and files (large, slow).